 Connecting Your 4K Monitor To Your Laptop

 The quickest way to have a 4K output on your laptop is by connecting it to a 4K screen with an HDMI cable.
-However, not just any HDMI will do.
+However, not just any HDMI that came with the monitor will do.
 First, you need a High-Speed HDMI cable.
 There are several types of High-Speed HDMI cables.
 The most common ones are below:

 All of these cables work well when outputting a 4K display from your laptop.
 It is up to you which cable to use, depending on your need.
 Remember, the beefier the HDMI cable, the more uses it has.

 Lastly, once you connect the High-Speed HDMI cable to your laptop and the external screen, it may take some time to connect, so don’t worry if you don’t see your screen right away.